-In order to calculate the amount of payments, you need to divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.
+In order to calculate the amount for the payments, you need to divide the total income for the last 2 years (as evidenced by social contributions) by 24 months, then multiply by 0.4 and subtract 10% of the pension contributions.

-This is a monthly insurance payment, due to the employee as compensation of damage, related with loss of earnings (income) by the employee in connection with the degree of loss of occupational capacity from 30% to 100% inclusively shall be carried out by insurer.
+This is a monthly insurance payment, due to the employee as compensation for damage, related to loss of earnings (income) by the employee in connection with the degree of loss of occupational capacity from 30% to 100% inclusively shall be carried out by the insurer.

-The amount of average monthly earnings (income), considered for calculation of lost earnings (income), subjected to compensation shall not exceed ten-fold the amount of minimum earnings, established on the relevant financial year by the Law on republican budget, on the date of conclusion of agreement of compulsory insurance of employee from accidents.
+The amount of average monthly earnings (income), considered for calculation of lost earnings (income), subjected to compensation shall not exceed ten-fold the amount of minimum earnings, established on the relevant financial year by the Law on republican budget, on the conclusion date for the compulsory accident insurance.

-Compulsory pension contributions shall be held and transferred from the insurance payments, made by the insurer as compensation of damage, related with loss of earnings (income), to the unified retirement savings fund.
+Compulsory pension contributions shall be held and transferred from the insurance payments, made by the insurer as compensation for damage, related to loss of earnings (income), to the unified retirement savings fund.

-The total amount of insurance payments on compensation of additional expenses, caused by injure to health shall not exceed the following amounts (in the monthly calculation indices, established on the relevant financial year by the Law on republican budget):
+The total amount of insurance payments for the compensation of additional expenses, caused by injury to health shall not exceed the following amounts (in the monthly calculation indices, established on the relevant financial year by the Law on the republican budget):

 1) Upon establishment of the degree of loss of occupational capacity from 30%-59% inclusively – 500